Children’s Counselling

 Are the counselling sessions available online or in person?

 Yes, sessions will be available both online and in-person.
 Online sessions are done via a safe and secure online platform.
+To book a session, contact our friendly team via our online form or call us on 1800 431 312.

 About Redkite

 Holding it together when your child’s life is in question can feel impossible.
-Redkite provides practical, emotional and financial support for families who have a child with cancer aged 18 or under, so you don’t have to face it alone.
+Redkite provides practical, emotional and financial support for families who have a child with cancer aged 17 or under, so you don’t have to face it alone.

 Discover Our Other Cancer Services